ZhenyingZhu/StudyNotes/WebApp.md

 [REST API Design Standard](https://blog.stoplight.io/rest-api-standards-do-they-even-exist)

+- OAuth
+- JSON PATCH

 [CRUD API Design](https://blog.stoplight.io/crud-api-design)

+- RPC: another design paradigm. executing commands instead of performing actions on resources
+- Paths can indicate a hierarchy of subresources (/contacts/22/addresses), but should not be more than 2 levels of nesting
+- resources should be lower case. use hyphen to seperate words (/legal-documents)
+- use HTTP Accept header to config json or xml is supported
+- actions break CRUD but can still be useful

 ## ASP.NET Core Web API

 ## Entity Framework Core

 ## Identity

+OAuth

 ## React